huensf/ros_rasp/README.md

 # ros_rasp
 This is a ROS package wich receive/publish data for Robotran project.
-Runing this package alone have no interest.
-The objectif here is to first run the ros_rob package (see tutorial and informations [here](https://github.com/tuerlinckxt/ros_rob)), this is a ROS package that allows you to run a Robotran project and publish/receive data on ROS topics.
+Runing this package alone have no interest but can be used along with *ros_rob*.
+The objectif here is to first run the *ros_rob package* (see tutorial and informations [here](https://git.immc.ucl.ac.be/huensf/ros_rob)), this is a ROS package that allows you to run a Robotran project and publish/receive data on ROS topics.

 Here specially is an example where you can drive a car with a steerwheel: the position and velocity of this latter are send on a ROS topic and the the torque in the steerwheel is received via another one.